Barrie Baycats

-The Barrie Baycats are an independent, minor league baseball team of the semi-pro Intercounty Baseball League based in Barrie, Ontario.
+The Barrie Baycats are an independent, professional baseball team of the Canadian Baseball League based in Barrie, Ontario.
 They play their home games at Athletic Kulture Stadium at the Barrie Community Sports Complex in Midhurst.

 History

 Pre-Baycats (1999-2000)

 In 1999, the Intercounty Baseball League awarded the city of Barrie and Gary Calvert with a franchise with the intent that they would start operations in the 2001 Season.
-In 2000, the city of Barrie would purchase a plot of land the town of Midhurst to build the new stadium for the team, with it being completed just before May 2001.
+In 2000, the city of Barrie would purchase a plot of land in the town of Midhurst to build the new stadium for the team, with it being completed just before May 2001.
 The Baycats name would be adopted after the team board put out an ad in a local newspaper to get suggestions for the team's name.
 Just before the team was set to begin the 2001 season, the at the time team owner went bankrupt, causing the then-team president David Mills to find a new owner, Gary Inskeep.